 In 2012, the Dreamliner team was honored with a 2012 Aviation Week Laureate Award in Aeronautics/Propulsion; the 2011 Robert J. Collier Trophy; and the 2012 Hermes Awards for Innovation given by the European Institute for Creative Strategies and Innovation.

 On Nov.
 17, 2013, the airplane received its 1,000th customer order when Etihad Airways announced an order for 30 787-10 Dreamliners.
 The Dreamliner family had reached this sales milestone faster than any other wide-body airplane in aviation history, and eight years faster than the popular 777.

 On Nov.
-8, 2014, Boeing donated one of one of the original 787-8 Dreamliner flight test airplanes to the Museum of Flight in Seattle.
-The airplane Boeing donated to the museum, known as ZA003, the third 787-8 produced.
-The airplane had been part of the 787 flight test and certification program and later circumnavigating the globe several times in 2011 and 2012 during a “Dream Tour” that introduced the 787 to more than 68,000 visitors in 23 countries.
+8, 2014, Boeing donated one of the original 787-8 Dreamliner flight test airplanes to the Museum of Flight in Seattle.
+The airplane Boeing donated to the museum, known as ZA003, was the third 787-8 produced.
+The airplane had been part of the 787 flight test and certification program, and it circumnavigated the globe several times in 2011 and 2012 during a “Dream Tour” that introduced the 787 to more than 68,000 visitors in 23 countries.